 One of the biggest reasons stinging insects attack people is that they view that person as a threat to their nest.
 So if you find a paper wasp flying around your deck, you're probably not in any immediate danger.
 That wasp probably isn't interested in stinging you.
 But, if there is a stinging insect nest nearby and you get too close, not only will that wasp be inclined to sting you, but dozens or even hundreds more may come out to defend their nest as well.
 This is a serious threat!

 So, while it can be helpful to have stinging insects visit your yard, it's definitely not beneficial to have them establish a nest in your yard or, worse, within the walls of your home!
 To prevent this from happening, it is important to understand what attracts bees, hornets, and wasps to create a nest in a yard in the first place.
 And the most important factor to take note of is the availability of food sources.

 Do you have lots of flowers in your yard?
 Stinging insects feed on the nectar of flowers and plants, and an abundance of nectar will make your property the ideal location for them to nest.
 Do you have bugs?
 There is a wide range of insects that stinging insects will feed on.
 And the more bugs you have in your yard, the more suitable your property will be for them to establish a nest.
 There are many reasons that your property may have high insect populations.
 Here are a few:

 - Moisture.
 Lots of insects are drawn to damp, shaded areas.
-It may be because they have thin skin and require moisture in order to survive.
-It may be because there are areas of moist, rotting wood for them to feed on or tunnel into.
+It may be because they have thin skin and require moisture to survive.
+It may be because there are moist, rotting wood areas for them to feed on or tunnel into.
 Or it may be both of these factors.
-But one thing is for sure, moisture problems breed bug problems!
+But one thing is for sure; moisture problems breed bug problems!